 Amortization of intangible assets is related to our 2002 acquisitions of Agere FPGA and Cerdelinx, our 1999 Vantis acquisition and our 2001 acquisition of Integrated Intellectual Property, Inc. ("I2P").
-Amortization expense was \$21.1 million in the first quarter of 2003, an increase of \$2.5 million when compared to the first quarter of 2002.
-Nearly all (\$2.2 million) of this increase resulted from the accelerated write-off of accrued deferred compensation recorded in conjunction with certain of our acquisitions, due to the cancellation of certain assumed in-the-money stock options as part of a stock option exchange program initiated during the first quarter of 2003 (see Note 13).
+Amortization expense was \$18.7 million and \$58.5 million in the third quarter and first nine months of 2003, an increase of \$0.6 million and \$3.9 million when compared to the same calendar periods of 2002.
+The most significant portion (\$2.2 million) of this increase resulted from the accelerated write-off of accrued deferred compensation recorded in the first quarter of 2003 in conjunction with certain of our acquisitions, due to the cancellation of certain assumed in-the-money stock options as part of a stock option exchange program initiated during the first quarter of 2003 (see Note 13).
+Nearly all of the remaining increase resulted from the amortization of intangible assets related to our acquisition of Cerdelinx.

-Other income (loss), net:
+Other (expense) income, net: